Cable Types: (L>R): Zipcord, Distribution, Loose Tube, Breakout

 Cable Color Codes

 Outdoor cables are generally black but premises cables are color-coded.
 De facto standard color codes for cable jackets have been yellow jackets for singlemode and orange jackets for multimode.
-With two multimode fibers now in common use, 62.5/125 and 50/125, and three versions of 50/125 fiber, a more comprehensive industry standard for color codes was required.
+With two multimode fibers now in common use, 62.5/125 and 50/125, and four versions of 50/125 fiber, a more comprehensive industry standard for color codes was required.
 It's important to follow the TIA-598 standard to prevent mixing up cables.

 Fiber Color Codes

 Inside the cable or inside each tube in a loose tube cable, individual fibers will be color coded for identification.
 Fibers generally follow the convention created for telephone wires except fibers are identified individually, not in pairs.
 Since most loose tube cables have 12 fibers per tube, colors are specified for fibers 1-12, then tubes are color coded in the same manner, up to 144 fiber cables.
 In ribbon cables, each ribbon is color coded in this format then ribbons are stacked.
 For splicing long cable runs from similar cables (called concatenation), like color fibers are spliced to ensure continuity of color codes throughout a cable run.

 Choosing a fiber optic cable for any given application requires considering installation and environmental requirements plus long-term fiber requirements to cover expansion to newer communications networks.
 Installation requirements include where and how the cable will be installed, such as pulled in conduit outdoors or placed in cable trays in a building.
 Long term requirements need to consider moisture or water exposure, expected temperature range, tension (aerial cables), or other environmental factors.